unteem/docker-training/exercises/image/README.md

 ```
 git clone https://github.com/discourse/discourse.git
-git checkout v1.9.0.beta9
+git checkout v2.4.0.beta1
 ```

 (commit while progressing to make sure you track your progresses)

-2. create the dockerfile based on `ruby`
+2. create the dockerfile based on `ruby 2.6.3`

 Here are the instructions to install discourse in a fresh debian environment:
 Intall the project in the folder discourse in the home of user discourse.